|

 Right-click the WinPT icon on the task bar, select Key Manager.

-in.
 Choose key length at 1024 bits.
-You need to enter (and remember!) a
+You need to enter (and remember!) a passphrase

 You also need to export your public key for distribution, this can be done